AlexColmer/tech201_vertualisation/README.md

 - then use vagrant init ubuntu/xenial64 to get the vagrant file on your VScode
 - use vagrant up to connect it to your virtual box
 - Then use the comand vagrant ssh
+- after this type sudo apt-get update -y
+- then to connect to the internet use sudo apt-get install nginx -y
+- sudo systemctl start nginx